 Excellence Rooted in Experience

 Josh graduated in 1989 with a B.A. in English from Cornell University, where he won the Arthur Lynn Andrews award for fiction writing.
-He then obtained his M.D. in Psychiatry from Columbia University Vogel’s College of Physicians and Surgeons.
+He then obtained his M.D. from Columbia University Vagelos College of Physicians and Surgeons.
 There, he won the Arnold P. Gold Foundation Award for clinical excellence and commitment to the ideals of compassionate and humanitarian patient care, along with the Lifetime Contribution Award from the Student Success Network for advancing medical student peer education.
-Josh then went through the University of California, San Francisco School of Medicine’s Psychiatry Residence Program, where he made several accomplishments including winning the Alexander Simon Award for Teaching and the American Medical Association Foundation 2000 Leadership Award.
+Josh then went completed his residency in psychiatry at the University of California, San Francisco School of Medicine, where he was awarded the Alexander Simon Award for Teaching and the American Medical Association Foundation Leadership Award.

 Prior to realizing that he had a natural affinity for medicine while consulting at the Lucile Packard Children’s Hospital in Stanford, Josh worked as a Senior Consultant for Accenture, a multinational professional services company, where he consulted several Fortune 500 companies engaged in the financial services, retail, and healthcare spaces.